 Pack a bag — and your appetite — and join us at one of these 10 hotels with the best restaurants.

 The SLS Beverly Hills is an esteemed hotel with some truly incredible dining options.
 We're pretty sure that has a lot to do with the fact that their culinary director is Nobel Peace Prize nominee and four-time James Beard award winner José Andrés.

 What will you find at SLS Hotel?
-A little bit of everything, and some of the best hotel food around.
+Some of the best restaurants in Los Angeles with some of the most unforgettable and diverse hotel food around.
 The SLS’ dining options include all-day dining at Tres, imaginative modern tapas at The Bazaar (like the famous air bread and wagyu "Philly Cheesesteak") and poolside turbot fish and chips — not to mention the creative cocktails from the rooftop pool.
 Foodies with a more sophisticated palate (and bigger budget) can experience the unparalleled fine dining at Somni.

 If you plan on staying at this hotel for foodies, you’re in for a treat: "Hotel guests have a unique opportunity to experience the epicurean program through complementary activations," notes Lindsey Huttrer of the hotel's marketing team.
 This includes culinary-focused hotel packages, behind-the-scenes access to the chefs and a selection of signature dishes available in the comfort of guest's own hotel rooms.

 SLS Beverly Hills | 465 S. La Cienega Blvd., Los Angeles, CA 90048